Dynamic Resource Allocation with Karma: An Experimental Study: Experimental Methods

 \subsubsection{Richness of Karma Scheme}

-In the treatment variation of \emph{binary}, participants can only choose between two bid levels: 0 or $\floor{\frac{k}{2}}$ (i.e., half their karma, rounded down to the nearest integer).
-In the treatment variation of \emph{full range}, participants can choose any integer bid up to their karma.
-The binary treatment aims at investigating the behavioral effects of a reduced action space, whereby subjects either bid or not.
-Using tools from~\cite{elokda2023self}, we designed the urgency processes in such a way that there do not result noteworthy efficiency differences associated with the Nash equilibria of the two schemes.
-Therefore, any differences observed in terms of outcomes between the two bidding schemes will be due to behavioral effects.
+In the treatment variation of \emph{binary}, participants can only choose between two bid levels: $0$ or $\floor{\frac{k}{2}}$ (i.e., half their karma, rounded down to the nearest integer).
+In the treatment variation of \emph{full range}, participants can choose any integer bid up to their karma. {The motivation of these treatment variations is to investigate the behavioral effects of a reduced action space, i.e., binary, where participants either bid or not.} {The particular design choice to restrict bids to $0$ or $\floor{\frac{k}{2}}$ in the binary scheme was guided by theoretical Nash predictions: using tools from~\cite{elokda2023self}, these binary bid levels were predicted to achieve almost the same efficiency at the Nash equilibrium as in full range bidding, for the urgency processes considered (cf. Nash efficiency gains in Figure~\ref{fig:mean-efficiency-gains}).} {Therefore, the simpler binary scheme does not trade-off performance, in theory,} and any differences observed in the outcomes of the two bidding schemes will be due to behavioral effects.